- Annual enrollment:

 - Internship Partners:

 - 600+ internship partner institutions around the world spanning the public, private and non-profit sectors

-Through our unique alliance with the United Nations Association of the United States of America and the United Nations Foundation, Diplomacy students are exposed to today’s leaders and policymakers, giving them the power to make connections and dialogue with heads of state, ambassadors and international business and non-profit professionals in the multilateral and bilateral capitals of the U.S.
+Ranked among the top professional programs by GradReports 2020, the School of Diplomacy is an affiliate member of the Association of Professional Schools of International Affairs.
+Through our unique alliance with the United Nations Association of the United States of America and the United Nations Foundation, Diplomacy students engage with influential leaders and policymakers, giving them the power to make connections and dialogue with heads of state, ambassadors and international business and non-profit professionals.

 To receive information directly from the Admissions Department, click here.